Loading...

 Lots of different ways you could do this.

-You could multiply the three by three to give you nine, and the five by three to give 15.
+You could multiply the three by three to give you nine and the five by three to give 15.

-You could multiply the three by 1.
+You could multiply the 3 by 1.

 5 to give you 4.

-5, and the five by 1.
+5 and the 5 by 1.

 5 to give you 7.